USS Arizona salvaged artifacts: Glendale Veterans Memorial

 The Glendale Veterans Memorial, also known as the Glendale USS Arizona Memorial, is located at 5959 West Brown Street in Glendale, Arizona.
 The City of Glendale acquired historical artifacts that were salvaged from Arizona in Pearl Harbor.
 The rusted metal pieces are from a portion of the potato locker in the ship's galley.
 The steel rings were cut from the USS Arizona Memorial flagpole.

 University of Arizona Student Union Memorial Center

 The University of Arizona Student Union Memorial Center houses one of the original bells used in Arizona.
 The 1,820-pound bell is one of two salvaged from USS Arizona and is housed in the "bell tower".
-The bell is rung after every home football victory.
+The bell was rung after every home football victory, except for games played against other Arizona schools.
+As of 2020, the bell is no longer rung due to the risk of damaging it.

 The other bell is on display in the USS Arizona Memorial in Pearl Harbor.
-The University of Arizona Student Union Memorial Center is located at 1303 E University Blvd in Tucson.
-The bell is also rung by every Naval and USMC officer as they commission through The University of Arizona NROTC Unit.